faebulicious/ui5-task-extendedI18nCheck/README.md

 ## Configuration options (in `$yourapp/ui5.yaml`)

 - debug: true|false
   Verbose logging
 - parseJavascript: true|false
   Enable javascript parsing
 - javascriptPatterns: [Array]
-RegEx Pattern to match keys within javascript sources
+  RegEx Patterns to match keys within javascript sources
 - usedKeys: [Array]
-Used text keys which are not recognized by the task
+  Exception list of text keys which are not recognized by the task logic itself

 ### Javascript Patterns

-Javascript patterns must include at least one Regex group, which will be recognized as the key.
-Patterns can be defines as a standalone string only.
+Javascript patterns must include at least one regex group, which will be considered as the key.
+Patterns can be defined as a standalone string only.
 In this case _all_ groups are considered as text keys.

-If you need more control, an object can be provided including the pattern it self and an array of the group indizes to be considered as text keys.
+If you need more control about the relevant groups, an object can be provided including the pattern itself and an array of the group indizes to be considered as text keys.

 ```
 javascriptPatterns:
   - \.getText\(\s*['"]([A-Za-z0-9]+)['"]\s*(,[^)]+)?\)
   - pattern: \.getText\(.*\?\s*['"]([A-Za-z0-9]+)['"]\s*:\s*['"]([A-Za-z0-9]+)['"]\s*(,[^)]+)?\)
     groups:
       - 1
       - 2
 ```